 Tip # 5: Opt Outside

 For some of us, the gym just does not check the boxes and can often feel intimidating.
 At-home workouts can be great, but even those occasionally fall flat.
-And, many people aren’t quite ready to physically enter a workout space or gym still.
 If you fall into these categories, then opt for a workout in the great outdoors.
 Start small by taking walks around your neighborhood or going on a bike ride with the family.
 Who says a workout has to take place at the gym?
 Here are some recommendations for outdoor fitness this season.

 Tip # 6: Phone a Friend